rwebaz/Ether-Lessons-Project/docs/pages/Passing-Hash.md

 ## Counting the Ether

 How much *wei* has been credited to your *Etherbase* account as a result of the mining of `x` blocks?

+**Note**.
+There are 1,000 zillion *wei* in one **Ether** coin, or 1 quadrillion *wei* per *ether*.

+That's right.

+So, when you see Bitcoin (BTC) or Ether (ETH) quoted at a crypto currency exchange, think not in terms of what the dollar value of a single coin is today.

+Think rather what the cost of (1) *wei* will be tomorrow!

+By the way, that's (18) zeroes.

+Hundreds, (000)

+Thousands, (000,000)

+Millions, (000,000,000)

+Billions, (000,000,000,000)

+Trillions, (000,000,000,000,000)

+Zillions.
+(000,000,000,000,000,000)

+Quadrillions (000,000,000,000,000,000,000)

+All with a set of three (000) zeroes each.

+### Crypto Billionaires

+When Bitcoin (BTC) first hit the global scene a-way back in '09 it was priced at eight (8) cents USD per coin.

+About the cost of electrically mining one (1) bitcoin at the time.

+Fast forward to today ... at the close of the year #2017.

+Had you been lucky enough to purchase $10,000 worth of bitcoin a-way back in '09 for the princely sum of eight (8) cents USD per coin ...

+You would have today a portfolio value of 125,000 x $10,000 = $1,250,000,000

+All you had to do was simply print out your paper wallet with your Public hash and Private key ( and, secure passphrase ... if applicable ).

+And, then stuff that piece of paper in your lock box over at the bank ...

+And, wait.

 ### Get Balance Method